ppl-call-me-tima/chatify/README.md

     - set by the user in case of using a local MySQL connection
     - provided by the cloud MySQL connection provider (see _Setting Up the Database Connection - Using TiDB_)

-### 4. Setting Up Secret File (optional, if using TiDB Connection)
+### 5. Setting Up Secret File (optional, if using TiDB Connection)
-Download the CA Certificate from the `Connecting to Cluster` menu of the TiDB dashboard and add the its path as parameter inside the connection string as mention in _Setting Up the Database Connection with TiDB_.
+Download the CA Certificate from the `Connecting to Cluster` menu of the TiDB dashboard and add its path as the required parameter inside the connection string as mention in _Setting Up the Database Connection with TiDB_.